lyricsai/happykana/README.md

 Japanesse alphabet learning app.

-You can choose within hiragana, katakana and romaji for answers as well as a current kana choice.
+You can choose what to learn within hiragana, katakana and romaji for answers and current item as well.

 Happy kana studying!